 E-Mail Address.
 Our e-mail address is readily available throughout the website without having to navigate various menus, without having to scan large pages trying to find out how to contact us, and without having to deal with cryptic text that some designers employ to fool automated e-mail address harvesters.

 Universal E-Mail Access.
 Our pages also support the "instant access" e-mail feature that some browsers have: Pressing `c' (Contact) or other designated letter immediately brings up your chosen e-mail software, and in most cases with our e-mail address already filled in.
 This means never having to hunt for an e-mail link, or even having to actually know our e-mail address.
 Oddly, few webpage designers seem to include the single line of code necessary to provide this feature.
 All AIEL webpages do.

 Digital Divide Friendly.
 To expand upon this page's opening discussion, the Digital Divide sees many disabled and low-income earners blocked from websites because they are using older browsers and software, and on older computer equipment that cannot be upgraded without knowledge or expense.
 Fast loading for these users is a must.
 Their browsers should not get bogged down rendering an excessive number of large images, or having to execute elaborate instructions.

 Then there is the great cost of broadband Internet.
 Persons that cannot access, or cannot afford, a high-speed connection are still able to fully use this website.

 List of Updates.
 For regular visitors, an

-Updates listing is provided to allow them to go
+Updates listing is provided to allow them to know

-directly to pages that have new content, or to which improvements have been
+which pages have new content, or to which improvements have been made.
+This

-made.
-This is a convenient time saver, especially since direct links are
+is a convenient time saver, especially since direct links are right there

 Text Versions of Complex Pages.
 For instructionals and tips